nrasch/nrasch.github.io/_posts/2020-08-24-easy-initial-data-exploration-template.md

 So for example we can clearly see that the `petalLength` and `sepalWidth` follow a `bell curve`, and that the `petalLength` and `petalWidth` values are indeed `bimodal`.

-We also have an additional confirmation regarding the lack of skewness of the data.
+We also have an additional confirmation regarding the lack of skewness of the data as covered earlier.

 ### Box and whisker plots

-`Box and whisker` plots are fantastic data visualization tools although they can be non-intuitive to decipher at first.
-[Here](https://flowingdata.com/2008/02/15/how-to-read-and-use-a-box-and-whisker-plot/) is a quick two minute article on how to interpret them, and here is an info graphic explaining them from that same source:
+`Box and whisker` plots are fantastic data visualization tools--although they can be non-intuitive to decipher at first.
+[Here](https://flowingdata.com/2008/02/15/how-to-read-and-use-a-box-and-whisker-plot/) is a quick two-minute article on how to interpret them, and here is an info graphic explanation from that same source:

 ![png](assets/images/posts/2020/box-and-whisker-plot.png)